 Prior authorization is required for all billed repairs.
 The insurer will repair hearing aids and devices when needed due to normal wear and tear.
+This does not include tubes, domes, or wax guards.
 Also note that:

 - At its discretion, the insurer may repair hearing aids and devices under other circumstances, and - After the manufacturer's warranty expires, the insurer will pay for the cost of appropriate repairs for the hearing aids they authorized and purchased, and - If the aid is damaged in a work related incident, the worker must file a new claim to repair or replace the damaged hearing aid.